-The Nuffield Department of Surgical Sciences and the University of Oxford has a zero tolerance approach to harassment and bullying; and are fully committed to supporting individuals who feel they have been, or are being, harassed or bullied.
+The Nuffield Department of Surgical Sciences and the University of Oxford have a zero tolerance approach to harassment and bullying; and are fully committed to supporting individuals who feel they have been, or are being, harassed or bullied.
 The department is dedicated to maintaining a working, learning and social environment in which the rights and dignity of all members of the University community are respected.
 This includes staff, students, and visitors.

 University policy on harassment and bullying:

-- A definition of bullying and harassment
+- Definitions of bullying and harassment

 - Procedures for dealing with bullying and harassment

 It is part of the University's policy that all complaints are dealt with in the strictest of confidence.

 To discuss any issues you may be experiencing with bullying or harassment in confidence you can contact our trained bullying and harassment advisers in the department, listed below: